CliveC99/project-2-quiz/README.md

   - I used [Google Fonts](https://fonts.google.com/) for the font.
   - I used [Favicon](https://favicon.io/) to create the tab icon.
   - I used [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/) to debug the website and view different breakpoints.
+  - I used [Google Slides](https://www.google.com/slides/about/) for the wireframe slideshop.

 # Credits